OpenTreeOfLife/treemachine/test-synth/nontrivialaugmenting/README.md

     ((((A,E),B),F),C);

+So, tree2 is not compatible with tree1.

-the taxonomy is a polytomy of the groups.
+The taxonomy is a polytomy of the groups.

 Just to get everything on one page, the expected tree (in the file 'expected.tre') is:

     (((((A,E),B),F),C),D);

+But this seems to use the type tree2 above.